Programs and Services

 If you would like to secure the rights for an amateur production, there is more information available on the Services for Visitors page.

 The Women's Caucus was established to meet the particular needs of women playwrights.
-Its members meet at the AGM and have a separate ListServ.
+Its members meet at the AGM and have a separate monthly newsletter.
 It administers the annual Bra d'or award to recognize a theatre professional for his/hersupport of women playwrights.

-The Copyscript program is a copying or scanning and distribution program for unpublished professionally produced Canadian plays.
+The Copyscript program is a distribution program for unpublished professionally produced Canadian plays.
 Currently there are over 2,500 scripts available for purchase from PGC.
+We also distribute plays under our Stage Ready Program that have not yet had a professional production, but are ready for the stage.
+Contact firstname.lastname@example.org if you have a title that you would like to submit to either of these programs.

 To purchase copyscripts, and other plays available through PGC, visit the Playwrights and Plays directory.
 Plays available can be found under each member's profile.

-To book a playwright for a Canada Council Reading, visit the Services for Visitors page.
+To read more or request a reading event, visit the Services for Visitors page.

 PGC sends out regular e-bulletins exclusively to members, including the monthly CanScene bulletin, as well as special notices and reminders.
 The e-bulletins contain important information such as messages from the Executive Director, calls for submissions, workshop and residency opportunities, and more.

-PGC also circulates a community news bulletin, which is open to the public, and includes news about PGC activity and Canadian playwriting.
+PGC also circulates a community news bulletin, which is open to the public, and includes news about PGC's activities and Canadian playwriting.
 Anyone can sign up for the community newsletter using the online form.

 This electronic newsletter, published every two months, has been created to promote the new work of PGC members.
-Plays by PGC members that have been received by the office are entered into the Copyscript Program and promoted in CanRevue.
+Plays by PGC members that have been received by the office are entered into the Copyscript Program and promoted in our Canadian Plays OutNow! catalgue.

 Annual General Meeting